kasir-barati/sql/.github/docs/select/pagination.md

   - Be wrapped in an aggregate function as well.
 And to have an accurate result I said to `GROUP BY` both `id` and `created_at`.
 - Because our first subquery returns two column we nested it once more to just return the computed count in which we are interested.

+> ![CAUTION]
+>
+> This query might return null as value for both columns.
+Thus you need to handle it gently.
+IDK, define default values or whatever suits your situation best.

 ## Seek method VS `OFFSET`

 ![OFFSET vs seek method](../assets/offset-vs-seek-method.gif)